naasking/CIL/README.md

 CIL loses some type information that is available at a higher level, so I'm still working out a few kinks.
-For instance, System.Boolean and System.Char don't exist in CIL, they're simply handled as a "native int", so the fact CIL is operating on a bool or char has to be reverse engineered from context.
+For instance, System.Boolean and System.Char don't exist in CIL, nor do enums, they're simply handled as a "native int", so the fact CIL is operating on a bool or char has to be reverse engineered from context.

 # Status